ViXiVTech/Wordpress-PWA-Pro/readme.txt

 * New in version 1.2: Set the start page of your PWA.
 * New in version 1.2: Set Accelerated Mobile Pages (AMP) version of the start page.
 Supported plugins: AMP for WordPress, AMP for WP, Better AMP, AMP Supremacy, WP AMP.
 * New in version 1.3: Added support for high-quality splash screen.
 You can now set the 512x512 icon for the splash screen of your Progressive Web App.
-* New in version 1.3: Super Progressive Web Apps now accounts for content updates and will update the cache as you update the website.
+* New in version 1.3: PWA Pro now accounts for content updates and will update the cache as you update the website.
 * New in version 1.3: Improved in-browser service worker update handling.
 * New in version 1.4: You can now set the default orientation of your PWA.
 Choose from "any" (Follow Device Orientation), "Portrait" and "Landscape".
 * New in version 1.4: You can now set the theme_color property in the manifest.
 * New in version 1.5: OneSignal integration for Push notifications.
 * New in version 1.6: WordPress Multisite Network compatibility.
-* New in version 1.7: Add-Ons for SuperPWA is here!
+* New in version 1.7: Add-Ons for PWA Pro is here!
 Ships with [UTM Tracking Add-On](https://superpwa.com/addons/utm-tracking/?utm_source=wordpress.org&utm_medium=description) to track visits coming from your PWA.
 * New in version 1.8: Compatibility issues with OneSignal are now resolved!
 * New in version 1.8: New Add-On: [Apple Touch Icons](https://superpwa.com/addons/apple-touch-icons/?utm_source=wordpress.org&utm_medium=description) that sets your app icons as Apple Touch Icons.